LexxXell/timestring-to-ms/README.md

 ### `timeStringToMs(time: string): number`

 Converts a string representing time in the format '1h1m1s' to milliseconds.
+If the input string consists only of digits, it is considered as milliseconds.

 - `time` - A string representing time in the format '1h1m1s'.